connectivecpp/utility-rack/overview.md

 ## Utility Rack Overview

+### Repeat
-### Repeat                                                                                                                                                                                                                                            Repeat is a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo.
+Repeat is a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo.
 The C++ range based `for` doesn't directly allow N repetitions of code.
 Vittorio's utility fills that gap.
+Vittorio's blog article is [here](https://vittorioromeo.info/index/blog/abstraction_design_implementation_repeat.html).

 ### Erase Where